 A classroom with chairs/tables and access to audio/visual resources is required.
 This indoor space is required for approximately 60-90 minutes at the start and end of each day for the delivery of these parts of the learning programme.

 Additional Resources

-Candidates will need to have access to boards, paddles and associated equipment to participate comfortably and safely in the practical, water-based sessions.
+Candidates will need to have access to craft/paddles/equipment to participate comfortably and safely in the practical water-based sessions, including each type of the following craft (of a design suitable for taster/starter sessions):